liangyunshan/lsaudio/README.md

 lsaudio

+This was written in 1999 but is uploaded for reference.

-Like unix "ls" command, but also display additional information for audio files, like duration, bitrate, size.
+Like unix "ls" command, but also display additional information for mp3,ogg files, like duration, bitrate, size.
 Output is easily parseable. o

 Fields are like so: